← Back to Blog

 What resume format gets rejected by ATS most often?

 Resumes built with multi-column layouts, text inside images, embedded tables, headers and footers, and uncommon fonts cause the most parsing failures.
-A 2025 Jobscan study found these formatting choices reduced parse accuracy by 40 to 70 percent.
 A single-column layout with standard section headings and a system font like Arial or Calibri parses cleanly across every major ATS.

 How do I know if my resume actually passed the ATS?

 Run it through a free ATS parser.
 Upload your resume, then check the parsed output.
 If your job titles, dates, employers, and skills appear in the right fields, the ATS read it correctly.
 If anything is missing, scrambled, or in the wrong section, fix that before applying again.
-Our ATS resume review guide explains what to check in a parse test.
+See our guide on what an ATS-style resume review checks and how to fix parse issues.

 Do PDFs get rejected by ATS?